Essential Oil and Cooking – Can you use essential oils in cooking?

 - Using fresh herbs, fruits etc gives you health benefits as there are nutrients in these foods that are not in the essential oils such as vitamins, minerals and fibre.

 - Essential oils are very concentrated.
 So unless you are making a huge batch of food, chances are a drop or 2 will be just way too much.
 It is much easier to control the flavour with the actual herb etc. than it is when you use the essential oil.

 - It’s often a waste.
 Adding essential oil to a sauce or a stew that is going to cook for some time, is wasteful.
 Essential oils are extremely volatile, so they will evaporate during the cooking process, leaving little flavour behind.
 The reason we often add dried herbs or spices early in the cooking process is to give them time to infuse into the dish.
 Fresh herbs are usually added towards the end to preserve their more delicate flavour and prevent the volatile molecules disappearing too fast.

 - It can be dangerous.
 If you are adding essential oils to dishes without an oil or fat in it, there is nothing to dilute the essential oil.
 (Remember essential oils are not water soluble.)
 So they may cause irritation to the mouth or digestive tract.
 And as I already stated, essential oils are much much stronger than the actual plant material they are extracted from, so in the principle of “the dose makes the poison”, it is much easier to get the dose wrong with essential oils and this can potentially cause serious illness or damage.

-So sprinkle ground cinnamon on your morning porridge, rub fresh rosemary into your roast lamb, or add a slice of fresh lemon to your glass of water.
+So sprinkle ground cinnamon on your morning porridge, rub fresh rosemary into your roast lamb, or add fresh lemon to your glass of water.
 And save your essential oils or more appropriate use.
 You will get more nutritional benefits without the risk.